richardgonzalezm/Sudoku_solver_bot/README.md

             A getter for the current grid.
         grid(new_grid):
             A setter that updates the grid.
 Raises ValueError if the new grid is not 3x3.

-"Sudoku": A class that represents a Sudoku puzzle.
+"Sudoku": A class that represents the Sudoku puzzle.

     -Attributes:
         size (int): The size of the Sudoku grid (default is 9).